Fact or Myth: Does Soap Expire?

 However, this duration can be influenced by a variety of factors, including the specific ingredients used during the soap-making process.

-The truth is that, similar to many other cosmetic products, soap bars indeed have a recommended shelf life, even though you may not find an explicit expiration date on their packaging.
+Similar to many other cosmetic products, soap bars indeed have a recommended shelf life, even though you may not find an explicit expiration date on their packaging.

 In many countries, manufacturers are legally required to print one.
 But for most soaps, that date is more of a “best before” than a hard stop; it tells you when the product is at its best, not when it becomes dangerous.

 That said, liquid soaps are the exception.
 Because they contain water, they’re far more vulnerable once preservatives break down, which is when bacteria and mold can start to take hold.
 How long a soap lasts depends entirely on whether it is a commercial bar, a handmade bar, or liquid soap.
-For example, mass-produced soaps contain synthetic detergents, preservatives, and chemical stabilizers designed to give them a long shelf life.

 Average Lifespan of a Bar of Soap